Visa and Application Information

 If you have the letters of recommendation, please scan them and send them to us with the contact information of the referees.
 If the letters of recommendation will be sent to us directly, please inform us.
-If you will be applying for a visa, please be sure that one of the signed letters of recommendation is as recent as possible.

 How long in advance should I apply?